 Also several internet coffee shops and restaurants around town offer free high speed Wi Fi.

 Any snacks, nuts, candy you may want as selection is poor and price often high.
 US Cash or Pesos, small bills.
 Check that money is clean and unmarked in any way.
 Canadian money and traveler checks are not taken anywhere.

 Passport, ATM card, Cash, prescription copy for medications, sunscreen, bug spray if it has rained recently, Hat, snorkel and mask if you want to skin dive!
 If you need a prescription lens mask, bring that.
-Although you can rent all dive equipment nearby (including wetsuits in the winter cooler season).
+You can rent all dive equipment nearby (including wetsuits in the winter cooler season).
 Basic snorkel gear is included on Dolphin Dive boats and on the Glass bottom Boat.

 Hard sided airline approved Ice chest if you plan on taking fish home, seal -a- meal pouches/ vacuum sealer or freezer bags, tape to seal the cooler, long sleeve fishing shirt.